AvolitesLtd/TitanManual/docs/effects/pixel-mapper-examples.md

 >
 >   ![Pixel Mapper Preview Window - Overlayed Layers](/docs/images/Pixel-Mapper-Preview-Window-Overlayed-Layers.png)

-## Creative Use of Fixture Layouts
+## Creative Use of group Fixture Layouts

 Because each fixture group can contain a different layout it is possible to create more than one arrangement of the same fixtures for pixel